 USB-powered Roku streaming players

-The Roku® Streaming Stick® and Roku Express/Express+ can be powered through the USB port on your television.
+The Roku® Streaming Stick®, Roku Streaming Stick+, Roku Express, and Roku Express+ can be powered through the USB port on your television.
 This means they will automatically power-off when you turn off the television, but it also means that they have to boot-up every time you turn on the television.

 Roku 4 is an exception

 Because the Roku 4 is the only Roku streaming player with a fan, there is a feature that allows you to turn it off.
-To do this, select on the Roku remote and then go to Settings > System > Power and choose Auto power off.
+To do this, select the Home button on your Roku remote and then go to Settings > System > Power and choose Auto power off.
 This will automatically power down the Roku streaming player after 30 minutes of inactivity.
 You can also power off the player manually by choosing Power off.

 Options for powering off Roku streaming players